One of the most common hazards that every nurse must avoid in her work is administering the incorrect prescribed medication to patients in their care.

 A junior or newly arrived nurse might feel uncomfortable questioning whether a prescription is right.
 Ultimately, treating your patient should always be your number one priority and it is in the interests of patient safety to categorically confirm the medication being provided is what was originally intended.

-Whilst the ‘adverse errors’ are far more serious by their nature, ‘near misses’ cause no harm to the patient but usually are caused by the exact same procedural mistakes as the former.
+Whilst the ‘adverse errors’ are far more serious by their nature, ‘near misses’ cause no harm to the patient but are usually caused by the exact same procedural mistakes.
 Unlike adverse errors, which are consistently documented, many ‘near misses’ go unreported as staff often do not realise a fault has even occurred.

-Search Medical is a specialist in not only sourcing and placing nursing jobs but also guiding our workers through some of the most important issues surrounding the profession.
-If you have any questions regarding the medication errors please contact a member of the Search Medical team in your nearest England office.
+Search Medical is a specialist in not only sourcing and placing Nursing jobs but also guiding our workers through some of the most important issues in the profession.
+If you have any questions regarding the medication errors, please contact a member of the Search Medical team in your nearest office.